EnviousCatto/careerclusters/_posts/1001-04-01-psychologists.md

   * Study mental processes and human behavior
-  * Psychologist monthly pay in NC is $7,545 and annually $90,543
+  * Psychologist highest monthly pay in NC is $7,545 and annually $90,543
+  * Psychologists lowest monthly pay is $2,458 and annually $75,740